 If you are considering an Intel processor, you may have stumbled across suffixes like K, F, and KF, which were absent from previous generations.
 Though confusing at first, we have prepared a comprehensive guide explaining the differences between Intel’s K, KF, and F processors.

-Difference Between the K, KF, and F Intel Processors
+Difference Between the K, KF, F, and KS Intel Processors

 Video Explaining Intel CPU Letters

 First, we start with the Intel K series processors.
 The K suffix means that the chip is unlocked, allowing for features like overclocking, which would enable you to push the processor to its limits to squeeze out every little bit of performance.
 But to make use of such features, you will also need a specially designed motherboard supporting overclocking and an excellent cooling system, preferably liquid cooling, as overclocking results in higher temperatures, which might be too much for some lower-end air cooling solutions.

 Overclocking a processor also needs a thorough knowledge of the different settings available in your computer’s BIOS.
 A majority of buyers who opt for the K series processors are enthusiasts aiming to make the most out of the CPU’s abilities.
 It is not recommended to choose from this processor range if you don’t plan on overclocking since the price difference is quite significant between the K and non-K processor types.

 We now move on to the KF series of processors.
 These chips are identical in all aspects to their K counterparts, except for the lack of integrated graphics to reduce costs.
 The absence of iGPU means that you will need to employ the use of a dedicated graphics card like Nvidia’s GTX 1650 as a monitor needs a graphics processor to give a video output.

 This is especially problematic if you intend to use these processors by themselves.
 However, if you are planning to pair such a CPU with a graphics card for gaming or content creation purposes, it might seem to be the right choice.